ay-Lucas/glimpse/README.md

 # Glimpse

-Glimpse is a self hosted web app that will help users discover new tv shows and movies.
+A TV & Movie discovery web app built with Next.js and TypeScript

-## Planned Features:
+Features:

-- Media requests
-- Tailored suggestions
+- Search
+- Streaming Services (only for TV shows)
-- Integrate with Jellyfin, Radarr, and Sonarr
+- Seasons and episode details
+- Reviews
-- Trailors
+- Cast
-- Tv and Movie discovery

-**There is no telemetry or collection of user data.**

-## Inspirations:

-- Overseer, Jellyseer
+- Recommendations

 ## Attribution